 You have been diagnosed with thyroid cancer, the abnormal and uncontrolled growth of cells in the thyroid gland.
 The thyroid gland secretes hormones that control your metabolism.
-The most common treatment for thyroid cancer is thyroidectomy, the surgical removal of the thyroid gland.
+The most common treatment for thyroid cancer is surgery to remove the thyroid gland (thyroidectomy).
+Because your thyroid gland is gone, you will have to take thyroid medicine for the rest of your life.
 This sheet helps you remember how to care for yourself after surgery.

 Suggestions for care at home after surgery:

 Don’t get your incision site wet for a few days after your surgery.
 When you wash, use soap and water to clean the incision.
-Avoid scrubbing.
+Don't scrub.

 Ask your healthcare provider when you can expect to return to work.

 Keep a card in your wallet that lists the following:

 Your name and contact information

 The name of your disease

 The brand name and dose of your thyroid medicine